paper-engineer/laser-gallery/docs/_pages/instructions.md

 steps to run
 - import file to lightburn or create simple design (or use built-in calibration templates)
+- ensure file is suitable for laser operations (vector pathing, etc)
 - setup file for cutting (select power/speed/passes, tabs, kerf offset)
+- (if necessary) arrange pieces of file nicely in workspace to make efficient use of material
 - load blank of correct material and run through checklist: properly aligned, masked if necessary?, hold downs?
 - set focus with tool
 - (after camera calibrated) on lightburn, click camera button to see workpiece. move file so it aligns with the workpiece where you want to cut/engrave it.